learn-co-curriculum/hs-user-input-mini-lab/README.md

 Remember, you can execute your code by typing `ruby trip.rb` in terminal from inside the directory of this lab.

-<a href='https://learn.co/lessons/hs-user-input-mini-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-user-input-mini-lab' title='User Input Mini App'>User Input Mini App</a> on Learn.co and start learning to code for free.</p>